Number : Season 21, serial 1 of 7.

 The basic story of the return of The Silurians and Sea Devils is good, in terms of scope but was not transcribed to the screen, well enough.

 As a result, Warriors Of The Deep holds the dubious distinction, of being one of the stories held up – as an example of why Doctor Who began to go off the boil [BBC exec Michael Grade later commented that this serial was the one to highlight Who’s shortcomings].

 “I sometimes wonder why I like the people of this miserable planet so much.
 The Silurians and Sea Devils are noble races.
 They have skills and talents you pathetic humans can only dream about!”
 The Doctor

 This can be best summed-up, with the appearance of the “Myrka”.
 In the script, this was described, as a fearsome living superweapon of the Silurian and Sea Devils; which breached and rampaged aroubd the underwater-base.
 In reality and execution, unfortunately -the Myrka came across as a ropey looking green pantomine-cow costume.

-BBC Controller at the time – Michael Grade (and eventual show excutioner), commented specifically on seeing the Myrka as the first indication that Who was losing its way.
+BBC Controller at the time – Michael Grade (and one of the eventual show executioners), commented specifically on seeing the Myrka as the first indication that Who was losing its way.

-Worst/most bizarre scene has to goto the death of Dr Solow, who meets the Myrka in a corridor and launches a weird/futile kung-fu volley against it – before being electrocuted.
+Worst/most bizarre-scene has to goto Dr Solow, who meets the Myrka in a corridor and launches a weird/futile kung-fu volley against it – before being electrocuted to death.

-Let down by cheap effects and poor direction, Warriors Of The Deep is a lost opportunity for a Silurian and Sea Devil revisit and a really good comment on the then East and West cold war situation.
+Let down by cheap effects and poor direction, Warriors Of The Deep is a lost opportunity for a Silurian and Sea Devil revisit and a timely comment on the – then East and West cold-war situation.